Gut Flora – Bacteria, archaea, and fungi that live inside the intestines AKA gut microbiome.

 Dysbiosis – negative alterations in your body’s microbial communities, which are associated with health problems and diseases.
 There are two main types of dysbiosis: bacterial and fungal.
 (Source)

 Candida albicans – a microscopic form of yeast that exists within the gastrointestinal tract (GI tract), which helps with food breakdown and aobsorption.
 However, this form of yeast can multiply pathogenically when conditions turn favorable due to lack of good (beneficial) bacteria in the GI tract.
 Under these conditions, the candida albicans grow out of balance and cause infections, which we know medically as Candidiasis or yeast infections.

 British science journalist Ed Yong, author of weighty microbiome tome I Contain Multitudes (2016), explains that “recent estimates put the total number of human cells at anywhere between 15 trillion and 724 trillion, and the number of gut microbes at anywhere between 30 trillion and 400 trillion.”
 (Source)

-The microbes within in the intestinal flora must have the proper terrain for healthy beneficial bacteria to thrive and maintain balance.
-When in balance, the intestinal flora serves as a guard fighting off pathogenic invaders or keeping in check opportunistic microorganisms present in the GI tract that seek to multiply under ripe conditions.
-In healthy guts, the terrain is unsuitable for opportunistic bacteria to find the source it needs to multiply, whereas in unhealthy guts the acidic and poor balance of beneficial bacteria of the terrain allows for opportunistic microbes to multiply .
+The microbes within the intestinal flora must have the proper terrain for healthy beneficial bacteria to thrive and maintain balance.
+When in balance, the intestinal flora serves as a guard fighting off pathogenic invaders and keeping in check opportunistic microorganisms present in the GI tract that seek to multiply in favorable conditions.
+In healthy guts, the terrain is unsuitable for opportunistic bacteria to find the source it needs to multiply, whereas in unhealthy guts the mineral and bacterial imbalance of the terrain allows for opportunistic microbes to multiply.